Department of Social Justice & Community Studies

 o Training for social justice-informed and community-engaged employment in the civil service and government; politics and social policy; non-profit/non-governmental organizations; unions and labour relations; social advocacy and research; international organizations and relations; social work; education; law; journalism; medicine and nursing; socially responsible business; university and college administration.

-- SJCS 1211: Social Power Relations (prerequisite for all SJCS courses; equivalent to SOCI 1211)
+- SJCS 1211: Social Power Relations (minimum grade C)

-- SJCS 2000: Canadian Society and Social Justice
+- SJCS 2000: Canadian Society Social Justice

 - SJCS 2100: Community Organizing